DALL-E: Ethical concerns

 DALL-E 2's reliance on public datasets influences its results and leads to algorithmic bias in some cases, such as generating higher numbers of men than women for requests that do not mention gender.
 DALL-E 2's training data was filtered to remove violent and sexual imagery, but this was found to increase bias in some cases such as reducing the frequency of women being generated.
-OpenAI hypothesize that this may be because women were more likely to be sexualized in training data which caused the filter to influence results.
+OpenAI hypothesise that this may be because women were more likely to be sexualised in training data which caused the filter to influence results.
 In September 2022, OpenAI confirmed to The Verge that DALL-E invisibly inserts phrases into user prompts to address bias in results; for instance, "black man" and "Asian woman" are inserted into prompts that do not specify gender or race.
+OpenAI claims to address concerns for potential "racy content" – containing nudity or sexual content generation, with DALL-E 3 through input/output filters, blocklists, ChatGPT refusals, and model level interventions.
+However, DALL-E 3 continues to disproportionally represent people as White, female, and youthful.
+Users are able to somewhat remedy this through more specific prompts for image generation.

 A concern about DALL-E 2 and similar image generation models is that they could be used to propagate deepfakes and other forms of misinformation.
 As an attempt to mitigate this, the software rejects prompts involving public figures and uploads containing human faces.
-Prompts containing potentially objectionable content are blocked, and uploaded images are analyzed to detect offensive material.
+Prompts containing potentially objectionable content are blocked, and uploaded images are analysed to detect offensive material.
 A disadvantage of prompt-based filtering is that it is easy to bypass using alternative phrases that result in a similar output.
 For example, the word "blood" is filtered, but "ketchup" and "red liquid" are not.

 Another concern about DALL-E 2 and similar models is that they could cause technological unemployment for artists, photographers, and graphic designers due to their accuracy and popularity.
+DALL-E 3 is designed to block users from generating art in the style of currently-living artists.
+While OpenAI states that images produced using these models do not require permission to reprint, sell, or merchandise, legal concerns have been raised regarding who owns those images.